-A LOLE adequacy assessment will be performed for the non-meshed areas discussed above (currently NI reliability of existing and potential new capacity in the area and quantification of the reliance on external areas and markets.
-This approach has the benefit of being aligned with the all-island Capacity
+A LOLE adequacy assessment will be performed for the non-meshed areas discussed above (currently NI and IE).
+A similar adequacy assessment approach to that used in the all-island Capacity Requirement analysis will be used.

-Capacity Requirement analysis.
+To perform this type of an assessment the following information is required: a clearly defined area, the reliability of existing and potential new capacity in the area and quantification of the reliance on external areas and markets.
+This approach has the benefit of being aligned with the all-island Capacity Requirement methodology and assumptions.

-To perform this type of an assessment the following information is required: a clearly defined area, the non-meshed area based on the LOLE adequacy standard.
-This will use the same portfolio and demand assumptions as the all-island assessment, but will use the demand profiles and portfolios that apply to the relevant non-meshed areas.
+Capacity adequate portfolios (portfolios that satisfy the adequacy standard) are created for each non-meshed area based on the LOLE adequacy standard.
+This will use the same portfolio and demand assumptions as the all-island assessment, but will use the demand forecasts and profiles and capacity portfolios that apply to the relevant non-meshed areas.
 A number of capacity adequate portfolios will be calculated for each area and demand scenario.